One of the toughest things a man can have is sensitive skin.

 Wet/Dry and waterproof

 You can use this shaver to shave with and without shaving cream.
-This is a huge deal because shaving cream does add a layer of lubrication that protects the skin from friction and irritation.
-It also will hydrate skin and protect it post-shave.
+This is a massive deal because shaving cream does add a layer of lubrication that protects the skin from friction and irritation.
+It also will hydrate the skin and protect it post-shave.

-You can even use this inside the shower even if it isn’t the best practice.
+You can even use this inside the shower also if it isn’t the best practice.

 This razor will run for 50 minutes on a full charge.
 A quick charge feature is also available if you’re in a hurry.

 Not all men have the same facial features.
 And the Philips Norelco 7500 is best suited to a man with a more contoured face.
 It’s a good mid-priced option if you cannot afford a $200++ rotary.